lunemec/eve-fuelbot/README.md

 a `.deb` file or some other package, feel free to do so.

 If you are successfull, you should see the Bot's icon in the discord users list in the channel.

+## No need to say thanks, that is what ISK is for.
+If you like this bot and use it, consider donating some ISK to `Lukas Nemec`.
+Thanks.